Teenage years is the best time for parents to teach their growing kids some life lessons that they will bring towards their adult years.

 Stars: Nat Wolff, Cara Delevingne, Austin Abrams

-It was an all-night adventure that changed a teenage boy’s life when his lifelong crush, Margo, disappears, and leaves him clues to follow.
-Along with his friends, he then searches for Margo in an adventure that would lead him to finding the true meaning of friendship and love.
+It was an all-night adventure that changed a teenage boy’s life when his lifelong crush, Margo, disappears and leaves him clues to follow.
+Along with his friends, he then searches for Margo in an adventure that would lead him to find the true meaning of friendship and love.

 “You have to get lost before you find yourself.” – Margo